 The decision was the result of a three-month study which found compressing work into a Monday to Thursday window could harm productivity of some workers and negatively affect the wellbeing of others.

-Does a four-day work week save money?
+Does a four-day week cost more money?

-A four day working week is not without its detractors.
+A four-day working week is not without its detractors.

 There have been suggestions that introducing a four-day week could be costly.
 Following the announcement of Ireland’s six-month pilot programme, minister for public expenditure Michael McGrath estimated changing working patterns could cost around €4.2 billion (£3.6bn).